costa-rica/kyber-vision-mobile-11/README.md

 ![Kyber Vision Mobile Logo](./assets/images/kyberVisionLogo01.png)

-#### v 0.9.0
+#### v 0.10.0

 ## Description

-Vollyball training application
+Vollyball training application.
+This version has SwipePad implemented in Live Scripting.
+Works with api.kv08 or 09 (as of 2025-02-24).

 ## Changes from pervious version

-- Swipe Pad on ScriptingLive is correctly placed on user touch
-- Swipe Pad wheel is outer, middle, and inner radius set in user reducer
+- Implementing Video scripting

 ### not all yet implemented

-- Make the Top navigation bar smaller
 - design a new Portrait mode scripting with new design - must have space to tap.

 ## .env